vikashask/js-topic/interview-question/interview-question-1.md

     };

 //This is the process to delete

     delete objectJSON.dept;

 //Delete property by the array collection

     MyArrayColection.prototype.remove = function (index) {
         this.splice(index, 3);
     }

 This example for add property -

 //This is used to add the property.

     objectJSON.age = 30;
     console.log(objectJSON.age); //The result is 30;

 //This is the JSON object.

     var objectJSON = {
         id: 1,
         name: "vikash Singh",
         dept: "IT",
         age: 30
     };

+## How To Extending built-in Objects in JavaScript?
+JavaScript support built-in objects which use to develop the flexibility of JavaScript.
+The built in object are date, string, math, array and object.

+It's very similar to other languages and it’s available in the window content and wok independently when brewers are loaded.

+Example as give below -
+    var date = new Date(); //This is date built-in object. var math = Math.abs(10); // this is math built-in object. var string = "my string" // this is string built-in object.

+## Why Never Use New Array in JavaScript?
+We have some fundamental issues with new Array () the example in detail for array constructor function as given below.

+## When Array Have more than one Integer?
+    var newArray = new Array(10, 20, 30, 40, 50);

+    console.log(newArray[0]); //returns 10.
+    console.log(newArray.length); //returns 5.

+## When Array Have Only One Integer?
+    var newArray = new Array(10);
+    console.log(newArray[0]); //returns undefined
+    console.log(newArray.length); //returns 10 because it has an error "array index out of bound";

+//This is the fundamental deference to need to avoid the new array ();

+## What is eval() and floor() functions in JavaScript?
+The eval() function used in execute an argument as expression or we can say that evaluate a string as expression and it used to parse the JSON.

+The example over eval() function as given below -
+    var x = 14;
+    eval('x + 10'); //The output is 24.

+Another over eval() function example -
+    eval('var myEval = 10');
+    console.log(myEval); // The output is 10.

+The floor () function is a static method of Math and we can write as Math.floor() and used to round the number of downwards i.e.

+Math.floor(1.6);//The output is 1.

+## What is join() and isNaN() functions in JavaScript?
+The is join() function used to join the separator in the array.

+Syntax: myArray.join(mySeparator);

+The example as given below -
+var alfabets = ["A", "B", "C", "D"];

+//Join without seperator
+var result1 = alfabets.join();//The output is A B C D.

+//Join with seperator.
+var result2 = alfabets.join(','); //The output is A, B, C, D.

+The isNaN() function is used to check the value is not-a-number.

+The example as given below -
+    var var1 = isNaN(-1.23);//The output is false.
+    var var2 = isNaN(3);//The output is false.
+    var var3 = isNaN(0);//The output is false.
+    var var3 = isNaN("10/03/1984"); //The output is true.

+## What Is Closure in JavaScript?
+While you create the JavaScript function within another function and the inner function freely access all the variable of outer function i.e.

+    function ourterFun(i) {
+        var var1 = 3;
+        function innerFun(j) {
+            console.log(i + j + (++var1)); // It will return the 16.
+        }
+        innerFun(10);
+    }
+    ourterFun(2); // Pass an argument 2

+The output will get 16 because innerFun() function can access to the argument "i" & variable "var1" but both are define in the outerFun() function that is closure.

+That means simply accessing variable outside of your scope creates a closure.

+//OR Other WAYS
+    function ourterFun(i) {
+        var var1 = 3;
+        return function (j) {
+            console.log(i + j + (++var1)); // It will return the 16.
+        }
+    }
+    var innerFun = ourterFun(2); // innerFun() function is now a closure.

+    innerFun(10);

+## What is JavaScript Hoisted?
+In the JavaScript, the variables can be used before declared, this kinds of mechanism is called Hoisted.
+It's default behaviour of JavaScript.

+You can easily understanding in the below example in detail -
+//The variable declaration looks like.
+    var emp;

+//The variable initialization looks like.
+    emp = "vikash Singh";

+    var emp; //The declaration of emp is hoisted but the value of emp is  undefined. emp = 10; //The Assignment still occurs where we intended (The value of emp is 10)

+    function getEmp() {
+        var emp; //The declaration of a different variable name emp is hoisted but the value of emp is  undefined.

+        console.log(emp); //The output is undefined
+        emp = 20; //The assignment values is 20.
+        console.log(emp); //The output is 20.
+    }
+getEmp();
+console.log(emp); //The variable named emp in the outer scope still contains 10.

+## What Is Function Overloading in JavaScript?
+There is no real function overloading in JavaScript and it allows passing any number of parameters of any type.

+You have to check inside the function how many arguments have been passed and what is the type arguments using typeof.

+The example for function overloading not supporting in JavaScript as gives below -
+    function sum(a, b) {
+        alert(a + b);
+    }
+    function sum(c) {
+        alert(c);
+    }
+    sum(3);//The output is 3.
+    sum(2, 4);//The output is 2.

+In the JavaScript, when we write more than one functions with same name that time JavaScript consider the last define function and override the previous functions.
+You can see the above example output for the same.

+We can achieve using the several different techniques as give below -
+* You can check the declared argument name value is undefined.
+* We can check the total arguments with arguments.length.
+* Checking the type of passing arguments.
+* Using number of arguments
+* Using optional arguments like x=x || 'default'
+* Using different name in the first place
+* We can use the arguments array to access any given argument by using arguments[i]

+## What Is Prototype in JavaScript?
+The prototype is a fundamental concept of JavaScript and its must to known JavaScript developers.

+All the JavaScript objects have an object and its property called prototype and its used to add and the custom functions and property.

+The example without prototype as given below -
+    var employee = function () {
+    //This is a constructor  function.
+    }

+//Crate the instance of above constructor  function and assign in a variable
+    var empInstance = new employee();
+    empInstance.deportment = "IT";

+console.log(empInstance.deportment);//The output of above is IT.
+The example with prototype as given below.
+    var employee = function () { //This is a constructor  function.}

+    employee.prototype.deportment = "IT";//Now, for every instance employee will have a deportment.

+//Crate the instance of above constructor function and assign in a variable
+    var empInstance = new employee();
+    empInstance.deportment = "HR";
+    console.log(empInstance.deportment);//The output of above is IT not HR.